Why I Give: The Children’s Trust in the Universe Inspired Me

 Seven years ago Margaret “Maggi” Gallaher began volunteering with Global Volunteers, and has since served on five programs – in the Cook Islands, Romania, Montana, Peru, and West Virginia.
 As a pediatrician, Maggi is deeply dedicated to causes for children.
 Her dedication led her to become a monthly sponsor and to donate to certain to emergent needs at Sagrada Familia children’s community in Peru, where she volunteered in 2019.
+She later served in the USA and Sicily in 2021.
 Read on to learn what about the children’s home and its residents motivated her to become a donor.

 Maggi’s Generous Support of Sagrada Familia’s Children’s Community in Peru

 Maggi Gallaher has dedicated her life to the well-being of children.
 As a retired pediatrician, Maggi continues to support children around the world through volunteer work and as a monthly donor.
 When Maggi served in Peru in 2019, she was inspired by the children and staff’s trust that their needs would be met.
 Sagrada Familia children’s home in Peru lacks many resources, and Maggi felt compelled to donate to the causes she could.
 She says, “The children of Sagrada Familia are an inspiration to me.
 They model trust and faith in the universe to provide them with what they need.
 Seeing how the children of Sagrada Familia give of themselves, I felt compelled to share with them.”